 Throw it back with mini golf, ride bikes around the coast, head out sailing or snuggle up by a fire in the cute coastal town.
 Saybrook Point Inn, Marina and Spa features a super-romantic suite inside a lighthouse, for panoramic views and easy access to the extensive wine list at their Fresh Salt restaurant.

 Rehoboth Beach, Delaware

 Step back in time at the beautiful Victorian-styled Boardwalk Plaza Hotel, just off the boardwalk.
-Beach access couldn’t be easier, but there’s also a heated spa pool, oceanfront restaurant and the rest of the charming area’s attractions, such as sand dunes, a vintage observation tower and slew of restaurants.
+Beach access couldn’t be easier, but there’s also a heated spa pool, oceanfront restaurant, and the rest of the charming area’s attractions, such as sand dunes, a vintage observation tower and a slew of restaurants.

 Key West and Miami get more attention, but between them is the occasionally overlooked key Islamorada, with distinctive Caribbean vibes.
 The Moorings Village is ideal for a lovers’ getaway, with its 18 individual villas surrounded by gardens and steps from one of the largest snowy white sand beaches in the area, plus epic snorkeling and sunset cruises for two.

 Savannah, the historic coastal city full of horse-drawn carriages, verdant parks, and Antebellum architecture, is having a definite moment.
 Charm is in great supply, as are mouthwatering cuisine and cocktails (the Prohibition Museum has a full-service speakeasy), and cute boutique hotels are also plentiful.
 Try the fashionable local art–studded Andaz Savannah or the brand-new Perry Lane Hotel, the city’s first five-star that boasts a rooftop bar.